Miso Soup with All the Fixin’s Recipe

 Posted on 13th of December, 2010 by Lévana

-Miso soup is a marvel: Quick is not even the word: By the time it comes to a boil, it’s done, a whole pot full.
+Miso soup is a marvel: Quick is not even the word: By the time it comes to a boil, it’s done, a whole pot full of Miso Soup.
 It’s also an incredibly nutritious and versatile low calorie treat.
-I am giving you here a basic recipe, but I am including as many variations as I can think of, and let you play with it and get another exciting soup each time.
+I am giving you here a basic miso soup recipe, but I am including as many variations as I can think of, and let you play with it and get another exciting miso soup each time.
 It will all be ready as soon as it comes to a boil.
 The miso, shitaki, ginger, toasted sesame oil, bottled hot sauce and scallions are a constant with all variations.

-You may never go back to the Chinese restaurant variety, unless you do as I do from time to time: order it to your specifications: No canned veggies please!
+You may never go back to the Chinese restaurant miso soup variety, unless you do, once in a blue moon, as I do: order it to your specifications: No canned veggies please!
 Banish the canned baby corn, bamboo shoots and water chestnuts: who needs it?
 Instead spread the fresh good stuff thick: fresh mushrooms, broccoli, zucchini, snow peas, and so on.

-My own festive additions: Would you believe not only do I serve this soup for guests on Yom Tov, but I prep all my veggies in advance, then whip it up sometime between Netilat Yadaiim and first course: a few minutes!
+My own festive miso soup additions: Would you believe not only do I serve miso soup to guests on Yom Tov, but I prep all my veggies in advance, then whip it up sometime between Netilat Yadaiim and first course: a few minutes!
 I am throwing into the basic soup coconut milk, sake and mock crab (see recipe variations below)

 2 quarts (8 cups) water